What's true and what's false? Here are the most commonly misunderstood facts about apprenticeships in Australia.

-1. Due to an industry wide skills shortage, Australia has never needed skilled trade talent more.
+- Due to an industry-wide skills shortage, Australia has never needed skilled trade talent more.

-2. There are currently 64 traditional trades included on the Federal Government’s National Skills Needs list.
+- There are 64 traditional trades included on the Federal Government’s National Skills Needs list.

-5. The highest average starting salary for a VET qualification (certificate IV in hazardous areas – electrical at $85,400) is higher than the highest starting salary with a bachelor-level degree (dentistry at $80,000).
+- The highest average starting salary for a VET qualification (Certificate IV in Hazardous Areas – Electrical at $85,400) is higher than the highest starting salary with a bachelor-level degree (Dentistry at $80,000).

-I’ll only get a job if I go to Uni.
+Myth: I’ll only get a job if I go to uni

-Being a “tradie” is just a back-up plan.
+Myth: Being a tradie is a backup plan

 Truth: Become a tradie if it is right for you